PortaText/php-sdk/README.md

  * md: runs [PHPMD](http://phpmd.org/).
  * build: This is the default task, and will run all the other tasks.

+## Running a phing task
 To run a task, just do:

 ```sh
 vendor/bin/phing build
 ```

+## Contributing
+To contribute:
+ * Make sure you open a **concise** and **short** pull request.
+ * Throw in any needed unit tests to accomodate the new code or the changes involved.
+ * Run `phing` and make sure everything is ok before submitting the pull request (make phpmd and CodeSniffer happy, also make sure that phpDocumentor does not throw any warnings, since all our documentation is automatically generated).
+ * Your code must comply with [PSR-2](http://www.php-fig.org/psr/psr-2/), CodeSniffer should take care of that.
+ * If your code is accepted, it will belong to PortaText and will be published under the Apache2 License.

 # License
 The source code is released under Apache 2 License.